LibrePPS/PyDrg/README.md

 PyDrg is a comprehensive Python toolkit for interacting with key components of the US healthcare reimbursement system.
 It provides a unified, developer-friendly interface to official CMS (Centers for Medicare & Medicaid Services) software, enabling programmatic access to:

 - **MS-DRG Grouper:** Assigns inpatient claims to Diagnosis-Related Groups (DRGs) for payment determination.
+- **HHA Grouper (HHAG):** Groups home health claims based on clinical and functional status, using OASIS data.
 - **MCE Editor:** Validates inpatient claims against the Medicare Code Editor (MCE) to ensure clinical coherence.
 - **IOCE Editor:** Processes outpatient claims through the Integrated Outpatient Code Editor (IOCE) to assign Ambulatory Payment Classifications (APCs).
-- **IPPS Pricer:** Calculates the reimbursement amount for inpatient claims under the Inpatient Prospective Payment System (IPPS).
+- **IPPS Pricer:** Calculates reimbursement for inpatient claims under the Inpatient Prospective Payment System (IPPS).
-- **OPPS Pricer:** Calculates the reimbursement amount for outpatient claims under the Outpatient Prospective Payment System (OPPS).
+- **OPPS Pricer:** Calculates reimbursement for outpatient claims under the Outpatient Prospective Payment System (OPPS).
-- **IPF Pricer:** Calculates the reimbursement amount for inpatient claims under the Inpatient Psychiatric Facility Prospective Payment System (IPF PPS).
+- **IPF Pricer:** Calculates reimbursement for inpatient claims under the Inpatient Psychiatric Facility Prospective Payment System (IPF PPS).
+- **LTCH Pricer:** Calculates reimbursement for long-term care hospital claims.
+- **SNF Pricer:** Calculates reimbursement for skilled nursing facility claims.
+- **Hospice Pricer:** Calculates reimbursement for hospice claims.

 Built on top of the official Java-based CMS tools, PyDrg uses `jpype` to create a seamless bridge to Python, allowing developers, analysts, and researchers to integrate these critical healthcare components into their workflows for automation, analytics, and research.